 Process: There is a process that allows for fishery related information to be disseminated.
 Current Status/Appropriateness/Effectiveness: There is a record of the disseminated information, and is it disseminated effectively, and the basis and purposes of such regulation explained to users.

 Evidence Basis: Availability, quality, and adequacy of the evidence.
 Examples may include records of such management measures published in the internet or distributed at public meetings.

-Evaluation (per parameter)/: General description of evidence in order to score the clause
+Evaluation (per parameter)/: General description of evidence in order to score the clause for further information and references.

-There is a process that allows for fishery related information to be disseminated.
 Representatives of the fisheries sector and fishing communities are consulted in the decision-making processes and in other activities related to coastal area management planning and development.
 This happens through the NPFMC and BOF meeting process, NEPA processes and proceedings, as well as through public review processes organised by NMFS.
-Please refer to previous Clauses (2.1, 1.7, 1.8) for further information and references.
+Please refer to previous Clauses (2.1, 1.7, 1.8)